-As with many aspects of any religion, customs and practices vary from place to place.
+As with many aspects of any religion, Advent customs and practices vary from place to place.

 Here are some Advent and general Christmas traditions in various countries around the world.
-We're also including a possible house of worship to visit and a hotel to consider for your stay if you decide to travel to these places to celebrate Advent:
+We're also including possible houses of worship to visit if you happen to be in the vicinity.

 St Ignatius Cathedral reopened in December 2017 after a two-year renovation.

-China might not immediately come to mind when you think of Advent, but roughly 5% of the population of 1.38 billion is Christian.
+China might not immediately come to mind when you think of Advent, but roughly 5.1% of the population of 1.41 billion is Christian.
 Chinese Christians light up their homes with colorful paper lanterns during Advent, and you might find red paper pagodas cut out and placed in windows.
 They follow many of the traditions that were brought by Western missionaries.
-For shoppers, Christmas markets are starting to become more popular in Shanghai, which has had more historical exposure to Western influence than most of the country.
+An emerging Christmas tradition is the giving of apples, sometimes sold in stores wrapped in colored paper.
 House of worship: In Shanghai, St. Ignatius Cathedral is modeled on Western-style architecture and was built in 1906.
 It was damaged during China's Cultural Revolution, but it has since been restored.
-In Shanghai, it's called Xujiahui Catholic Church (No.156 Puxi Road, Xuhui District, Shanghai 200000, China) Where to stay: The Fairmont Peace Hotel is an Art Deco wonder and reminder of Shanghai in the 1930s.
-It's on the famed Bund, home to some of the city's best shopping.
-You'll also find the acclaimed Jazz Bar here.
-(20 Nanjing Road East, Shanghai, China 200002; + 86 21 6138 6888)
+In Shanghai, it's called Xujiahui Catholic Church (No.156 Puxi Road, Xuhui District, Shanghai 200000, China)

 Families across Germany will set up an Advent wreath with four candles, one for each week of Advent.
 They may gather around the wreath each Sunday to sing carols and light another candle.
-Stollen, which is similar to fruitcake, is one of the oldest Christmas treat traditions in Germany.
-And Advent hosts may serve cookies that are spread around their wreaths.
-Munich, with its famed Christmas markets, Advent concerts and nearby snow-capped mountains, is a wonderful city to visit this time of year.
 House of worship: Asam Church is far from Munich's largest, but it might be its most ornate.
 One reason for its size -- two brothers built it originally as a private chapel.
-Another plus: The tiny Baroque masterpiece might be less crowded with fellow tourists.
+Another plus: The tiny Baroque masterpiece also might be less crowded.
 (Sendlinger Str.
-32, 80331 Munich, Germany; +49 89 2368 7989) Where to stay: Set in a 19th-century house, each room at Hotel Opera has a distinctive boutique look, and its location is ideal for shopping, museums and visiting Christmas markets.
-(St.-Anna-Strasse 10, 80538 München, Germany; +49 89 2104940)
+32, 80331 Munich, Germany; +49 89 2368 7989)

 Beiglis are a traditional Hungarian treat.